Sorana Cîrstea: 2014: Injuries and Fed Cup success

 At the Stuttgart Open, she lost in the first round to German wildcard Julia Görges.
 She took fifth seed Petra Kvitová to three sets in their opener at the Madrid Open.
 Then, Cîrstea succumbed to American qualifier Christina McHale in the first round at the Internazionali d'Italia.
 Cîrstea managed to end her losing streak at the French Open where she was the 26th seed.
-In the first round, she beat qualifier Aleksandra Wozniak and then Teliana Pereira.
-Cîrstea lost in the third round to sixth seed Jelena Janković.
+In the first round, she beat qualifier Aleksandra Wozniak and then Teliana Pereira] Cîrstea lost in the third round to sixth seed Jelena Janković.

 At Wimbledon, Cîrstea was the 29th seed.
 In the first round, she lost to young American qualifier Victoria Duval.
 Cîrstea was the top seed at Baku Cup and defeated Tunisian wildcard Ons Jabeur in the first round but then lost to eventual semifinalist Stefanie Vögele in straight sets.
 Cîrstea was the eighth seed at the Washington Open.
 She defeated Kiki Bertens in the first round but then lost to Bojana Jovanovski.
 At the Rogers Cup, Cîrstea fell to 15th seed Lucie Šafářová in the first round failing to defend her finalist points from the year before.
-At the Western & Southern Open, Cîrstea lost in the first round to ninth seed and eventual finalist Ivanovic.
+At the Cincinnati Open, Cîrstea lost in the first round to ninth seed and eventual finalist Ivanovic.
 After Cincinnati, Cîrstea got a wildcard for qualifying at the Connecticut Open.
 In the first round of qualifying, Cîrstea beat Alison Van Uytvanck.
 In the second round of qualifying, she lost to seventh seed Kaia Kanepi, in three sets.

 At the US Open, Cîrstea easily beat Heather Watson in the first round.
 In the second round, Cîrstea lost to seventh seed Eugenie Bouchard.
 At the Guangzhou International Open, she lost in the first round to qualifier Petra Martić.
 At the Wuhan Open, Cîrstea lost in the first round of qualifying to top seed Zarina Diyas.
 Cîrstea's final tournament of the year was the China Open where she fell in the first round of qualifying to ninth seed Ajla Tomljanović.